-Hi everyone is Joey from day job hacks TV and in this video we’re gonna talk about CPA affiliate networks and how they fit into performance marketing along with some pros and cons of working with them.
+In this post I am going to talk about CPA affiliate networks and how they fit into performance marketing along with some pros and cons of working with them vs working direct with merchants.

 Let’s first talk about what a CPA affiliate network is and how they fit into performance marketing.
-First, let’s talk about the three key players of affiliate marketing.
 Basically, we have the merchant (or the advertiser) and they own the products and services that are being sold online, they’re also the company that pay for leads that are generated by affiliates like you for their company.

 Once money is exchanged, the advertiser is the one who receives the money.
 They then pay the network who will then pay all the affiliates responsible for making sales.
 What a network will do is they’ll take offers or services from advertisers and put them onto a list so that affiliates can get access to those offers.
 In doing this the network basically becomes the middle-man between the advertiser and the affiliate.